West Virginia-Western Maryland Synod

 Assembly are entered onto the "assembly registrants list."

-Bishop's Roadshow, and we will not subscribe you to
+and we will not subscribe you to The Bishop's Roadshow.

-of a special assembly being called, this list is
+always a possibility of a special assembly being called,

 Assembly Registrants List FAQ